AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/single-sign-on/configure-workfront-azure-ad.md

 >[!NOTE]
 >
->This is not available if your organization’s Workfront instance uses a custom SSO portal.>
+>This is not available if your organization's Workfront instance uses a custom SSO portal.>
 ><!--
 ><MadCap:conditionalText data-mc-conditions="QuicksilverOrClassic.Draft mode">>
 >or is enabled with Adobe IMS>